-This type of culture is based on making customers happy, satisfied and focusing on their experience, customers come first.
+This type of culture is based on making customers happy, satisfied and is focused on their experience, customers come first.
 Employees are rewarded with a feeling of pride when receiving positive customer feedback.

 People working in a company that has a purpose culture are driven by the same goal which is to act for a common cause.
 For them, this is more important than making a profit, and those companies are often in partnership with charities or local communities.

 A company with a creative culture encourages the creation of new products and services.
 It is more than innovating a service or a product as the main goal is to come up with something completely new, to start from scratch.